Using Primary Sources

 Defining Primary Sources

 Numerous websites exist that define and describe primary and secondary sources.
-Four excellent examples include:
+Five excellent examples include: